One of the most misunderstood countries ever, along with amazing Iran, Lebanon is my favorite in the Middle East.

 On the other hand, as you may know, the UK Government (FCO) advices against all travel (or essential) to many regions of Lebanon, including the region around Tripoli, the south and the area bordering Syria.

-Whereas we all know that their information tends to be exaggerated, the point is that if something bad happened to you for not following the FCO advice, any regular travel insurance would not cover you, including World Nomads.
+Whereas we all know that their information tends to be exaggerated, the point is that if something bad happened to you in any of these areas, your regular travel insurance would not cover you, including World Nomads.

-For this, you would need a travel insurance like First Allied, a company specialized in high-risk areas.
+For this, you would need a travel insurance like First Allied, a company specialized in high-risk destinations.

 Price for 1-week of FI Insurance in Lebanon – From 8.20USD